 Japanese naval aircraft.

 The results clearly indicated that the Japanese had superior aircraft and used superior tactics compared to their British adversaries.
 Japanese warships were also faster, and many were more modern than their British counterparts.
 The British Admiralty deemed Ceylon to be too dangerous to continue serving as the Eastern Fleet's front line base.
 On April 9th, Force A was withdrawn from Addu Atoll to Bombay, India, arriving April 13th, while Force B was withdrawn to the East coast of Africa, arriving April 15th.
 For the next two and a half years, the activities of the British Eastern Fleet would be primarily reduced to escorting convoys, and the most modern ships were withdrawn from the Indian Ocean and sent to other theaters for duty there.
-It would not be until 1944, when the newly created British Eastern Fleet was formed, that the British would begin undertaking limited offensive operations against the Japanese, which by then had been substantially weakened from the unrelenting assault they were under from the advancing United States military forces.
+It would not be until 1944, when the British Eastern Fleet was substantially augmented in strength, that the British would begin undertaking limited offensive operations against the Japanese, which by then had been substantially weakened from the unrelenting assault they were under from the advancing United States military forces.